janhaslik/Sierra/README.md

 Sierra is a Python library designed for finance and quantitative finance enthusiasts.
 It aims to offer powerful features in the finance domain.

-Created and developed at Blue SeaBird by: @janhaslik

 ## Features

 ### Sierra Finance (`sierra.fin`)